-In 1998, while working on blockbuster-in-the-making The Matrix (playing one of Laurence Fishburne's crew) Arahanga was asked to reprise his Once Were Warriors role in sequel What Becomes of the Broken Hearted?
-At the time of release, the film became the second most successful Kiwi feature yet screened on home soil.
+In 1998, while working on blockbuster-in-the-making The Matrix (playing one of Laurence Fishburne's crew) Arahanga was glad to reprise his Once Were Warriors role in a cameo for What Becomes of the Broken Hearted?
+At the time of release, the sequel became the second most successful Kiwi feature yet screened on home soil.

 In 2007 he joined the ensemble cast of Kiwi horror film The Ferryman, as a young man caught up in dark doings at sea.
 Arahanga has also guested in episodes of Hercules: The Legendary Journeys and The Lost World.
 On film, he has taken smaller roles in Fracture and Eagle Versus Shark, plus 48 Hour Film Toy Boy.

 Arahanga has continued to work behind the scenes in film and television.
 In the late 90s he joined father Larry Parr as part of short-lived production company Kahukura Productions.
 During this period Arahanga and Parr co-produced award-winning one-off television tale Fish Skin Suit.
-Scripted by playwright Briar Grace-Smith, the quirky tale revolves around a sleepy fishing village visited by an unusual stranger.
+Arahanga was pulled in by the quirky, "beautifully-written script" by playwright Briar Grace-Smith, which revolves around a sleepy fishing village visited by an unusual stranger.

 Lizzie Francke, Review of Once Were Warriors - Sight and Sound, April 1995